joeljosephjin/AUV_Image_Enhancement/README.md

 ## enhance.py

-Homomorphic implementation
+Homomorphic implementation.

-The results are as follows:-
+The results are as follows :-

 ### 1.